occopus/docs/sphinx/source/user/createinfra.rst

   ``endpoint``
     The endpoint (url) of the nova cloud interface.
   ``tenant_name``
+    Optional.
 A container used to group or isolate resources on the cloud behind the nova interface.
+  ``project_id``
+    Optional.
+Specifies the ID of the project to connect to.
+  ``user_domain_name``
+    Optional.
+Specifies the name of the user domain.
+  ``network_id``
+    Optional.
+Specifies the ID of the network to attach to the virtual machine.
   ``image_id``
     The identifier of the image behind the ec2 cloud to be instantiated to realize a virtual machine.
   ``flavor_name``